Nico Hoerner Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.14 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.14).

-- Royals pitchers combine to allow 152 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- The righty's last time out was on Tuesday against the Seattle Mariners, when he tossed 7 1/3 innings, surrendering two earned runs while allowing two hits.
+- The righty last appeared on Wednesday against the Seattle Mariners, when he went five innings, allowing six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.